Johnzino95/osticket-prereq/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 2: Install Required Software (Database and Web Server) Install a Database: Install MySQL or another compatible database on the VM (or a separate VM) to store ticketing data.
+<h2>Step 2: Install Required Software (Database and Web Server)</h2>

+  Install a Database: Install MySQL or another compatible database on the VM (or a separate VM) to store ticketing data.
   Install Web Server: Set up Apache or IIS (on Windows) to serve the osTicket application.
 Enable the necessary firewall rules for web access.
   Download and Configure osTicket: Download osTicket, configure database settings, and upload the osTicket files to the web server’s directory.
 </p>
 <br />